ElWanderer/kOS_scripts/documentation/lib_transfer_readme.md

 `orbitReachesBody()` is called to see if the orbit resulting from the input `node` will actually reach the `destination`.
 Typically, orbits that do not reach the `destination` will have a negative score, whereas orbits that do will have a positive score.

 If the orbit does reach the `destination`, the details of the orbit patch are compared to the input parameters.
 How this works:
-* The score is initialised as `MAX_SCORE`,
+* The score is initialised as `MAX_SCORE`.
-* The score is reduced by the amount of delta-v (in m/s) required to burn the input `node`,
+* The score is reduced by the amount of delta-v (in m/s) required to burn the input `node`.
-* The score is reduced by the difference in the predicted periapsis and `periapsis`, divided by `10`,
-* If `inclination` is not negative:
-  * The difference between `inclination` and the predicted inclination (`i_diff`) is calculated,
-  * The difference between `longitude_of_ascending_node` and the predicted LAN (`lan_diff`) is calculated,
-  * If `longitude_of_ascending_node` is not negative, `inclination` is not `0` or `180` and `lan_diff` is greater than `90` but less than `270`:
-    * `i_diff` is incremented by the *total* of `inclination` and the predicted inclination.
-This is to discourage trajectories when the LAN is further than `90` degrees from the target.
+* The score is reduced by the estimated additional delta-v required to correct the periapsis after orbit insertion, assuming it is different from the target periapsis.
-  * The score is reduced by `i_diff` x `100`,
-* Lastly, if the predicted periapsis is below a safe minimum (either `20000`m above sea-level or `15000`m above the top of the atmosphere, if there is one) and the target `periapsis` is not also below this minimum:
-  * The difference between the safe minimum and the predicted periapsis is calculated, and a further `5000`m added.
-This is then divided by `250` and subtracted from the score.
-This is to discourage trajectories that result in a collision with the target body.

-If the orbit does not reach the `destination`, the function estimates that the initial orbit patch is a transfer orbit and that the `destination` should be reached at the next apsis.
-This is only really applicable for planet->moon transfers, and needs replacing when support is added for other transfers.
-The separation distance between the craft and the `destination` at the next apsis is calculated, negated and returned.
-This way, nodes with a reduced separation distance between the craft and the `destination` are favoured.
+* If `inclination` is not negative, the score is reduced by the estimated additional delta-v required to correct the orbit plane (`inclination` and `longitude_of_ascending_node`) following circularisation.
+If the input `longitude_of_ascending_node` is negative, the plane change is estimated assuming only the inclination needs correcting.

+If the orbit does not reach the `destination`, the function returns a negative score based on the closest approach between the craft and the destination, in the sphere of influence of the destination's parent body, in km.
+If the trajectory does not reach the destination's parent body, it will consider the parent bodies, and will continue up the hierarchy of bodies until either an orbit in the correct sphere of influence is found or we run out of bodies.

+For example, if a transfer is being made to Ike from Kerbin, but does not reach Ike itself:
+* The function will first check to see if the trajectory enters Duna's sphere of influence.
+If it does, the score will be based on the closest approach between the craft's trajectory within Duna's sphere of influence and Ike.
+* If necessary, the function will then check to see if the trajectory enters the sphere of influence of the Sun, and if so base the score on the closest approach between that trajectory and Duna.
+* The Sun has no parent body, so the function can do no further checking.
+If the trajectory does not enter the sphere of influence of the Sun, that implies it never left Kerbin's sphere of influence!

+If we could not determine a closest approach distance, `MIN_SCORE` is used instead.

 The calculated score is returned.